PaulienVa/rugbymatch/presentation/slides.md

 ## Setup of the workshop

 #### Each exercise is one branch and can be done independently of each other

+- Exercise 1 : (data) classes, collections and types

+- Exercise 2 : inheritance, interfaces and extension functions

+- Exercise 3 : how to integrate Kotlin with Spring and Hibernate

 ---